 He caught sight of the two young boys who were asking about him earlier.
 They too were playing in the yard with a couple of kids their age.

-He quietly watched a young lady possibly a year or two older than himself feeding a little boy.
-The boy would take a spoonful of food in his mouth and go play, then go back and get another spoonful before running off again.
+He smiled, seeing a young lady possibly a year or two older than himself feeding a little boy.
+The boy would take a spoonful of food in his mouth and go play then come back and get another spoonful before running off again.
 The young lady patiently watched and held the plate as her little brother ran around.

-Kaidus calmly zoned out all sound and closed his mind, focusing his thoughts on his family.
+Watching the blissful children playing without a worry in the world, Kaidus calmly zoned out all sounds and closed his mind, focusing his thoughts on his family.

-They weren’t filthy rich like those in the wealthy Dryva district, but money had stopped being an issue for them ever since Troyle was employed by the lord.
+They were not filthy rich like those in the wealthy Dryva district, but money had stopped being an issue for them ever since Troyle was employed by the lord.

 The city itself was a prosperous one with its own standing army of mages, guards, and knights that could easily protect it should anything happen.